 I hope you enjoy this recipe!

 If you try this recipe, I would love to hear about it!
-Comment below and rate it as it would really help us and other readers!
-If you post it on social media, tag @rainbownourishments and #rainbownourishments.
+Please leave a comment below and rate it.
+This will help me, other readers and allow this blog to be seen by more people!
+If you post it on social media, please tag @rainbownourishments and #rainbownourishments.

 Mandarin Curd Tart

 - 1 (125g) medium-size mandarin, peeled and segments sliced in half lengthways